AnandTenneti/SampleProject/README.md

    * [Maven](https://maven.apache.org/) as the Java build tool
    * [IntelliJIdea](https://www.jetbrains.com/idea/) as the IDE

-<h2>3.Folder Structure</h2>

-The project is broadly organized in the following folder structure as shown below
+#### 3.Folder Structure The project is broadly organized in the following folder structure as shown below

 **pages:**